Klosmi/html-basics/JS-basic.md

     // 'rgb(0, 0, 0)'    ← black

     window.getComputedStyle(h1).fontSize;
-    // '32px'             ← it's a string, so to change it, needs to be converted to numbers and than back to string
+    // '32px'
+    // it gives us a string ❗️ So to change it, we have to convert it to number, then change it (eg.: adding a number, etc).
+    // and then convert it back to string.
     ```

   ---